d3/d3/docs/getting-started.md

 }
 ```

 Some D3 modules (d3-selection, d3-transition, d3-axis, d3-brush, d3-zoom) do manipulate the DOM, which competes with React’s management of the DOM.
 In those cases, you can attach a ref to an element and pass it to D3 in a useEffect hook.
-For example, to add a D3 axis to the example above:
+For example, to add an axis to the example above:

 ```jsx
 import {scaleLinear, extent, select, axisBottom} from "d3";